Utqiaġvik, Alaska · Northernmost City in the United States

 Point Barrow

-Aerial view of a community gathering along the Arctic coastline of Utqiaġvik
+Aerial view of the Nalukataq community gathering on the Arctic coastline of Utqiaġvik, Alaska — an Iñupiat cultural tradition

 Iñupiat Tradition